aisheeem7/metahackathon/README.md

-# 💰 Personal Expense Optimizer
+# Smart Save - A Personal Expense Optimizer

 A real-world task environment and agentic solution for optimizing personal finances via simulated transaction management.
 Built for the Hackathon with OpenEnv compliance.